ilyabo/ilyabo.github.com/src/pages/p/covid19-charite-lus/index.md

 preview: grading.jpg
 date: 2020-06-01
 ---
+This was a project I volunteered to help with.
-A simple video annotation tool used for the study “Interobserver and intraobserver variability in point-of-care lung ultrasound of intensive care patients with confirmed Covid-19” at [Charité Universitätsmedizin Berlin](https://nephrologie-intensivmedizin.charite.de).
+I built a simple video annotation tool used for the medical study “Interobserver and intraobserver variability in point-of-care lung ultrasound of intensive care patients with confirmed Covid-19” at [Charité Universitätsmedizin Berlin](https://nephrologie-intensivmedizin.charite.de).
 The source code is available [here](https://github.com/ilyabo/covid19-charite-lus).